Anne Lindboe: Children's Ombudsman

-In 2013 Anne Lindboe and the children's ombudsmen from Sweden, Finland, Denmark and Iceland along with the Chair of the Danish Children's Council and the children's spokesperson for Greenland passed a resolution to "Let boys decide for themselves whether they want to be circumcised."
+In 2013, Lindboe and the children's ombudsmen from Sweden, Finland, Denmark and Iceland along with the Chair of the Danish Children's Council and the children's spokesperson for Greenland passed a resolution to "Let boys decide for themselves whether they want to be circumcised."
 They further declared that "Circumcision without a medical indication on a person unable to provide informed consent conflicts with basic principles of medical ethics."

+After her departure in 2018, she became the chair of the National Association of Private Kindergartens.
+She resigned her position on 3 January 2022 with immediate effect.

 Personal

 Anne Lindboe is married and has three children.
 The family lives in Ullevål Hageby, Oslo.